 So, in terms of albedo or reflectivity, the moon’s dark side is its near side.

-If you’d like to scrutinize the maria more closely, use binoculars or the telescope.
+If you’d like to scrutinize the maria more closely, use binoculars or a telescope.
 Remember, the view will be better around the time of sunset or early dusk – before the dark of night accentuates the moon’s harsh glare.

 In times past, astronomers really thought the dark areas contrasting with the light-colored, heavily-crated highlands were lunar seas.
 In some ways they were correct, except that these were seas of molten magma instead of water.
 Now solidified, this molten rock came from volcanic eruptions that flooded the lunar lowlands.
 However, volcanic activity – at least from basaltic volcanoes – is now a thing of the moon’s past.

 For the most part, lunar maria are found on the near side of the moon.
 In this respect, that makes the near side – not the far side – the dark side of the moon.

-Maria cover about 30% of the near side but only 2% of the far side.
+Maria cover about 30 percent of the near side but only 2 percent of the far side.
 The reason for this is not well understood, but it has been suggested that the crust on the moon’s far side is thicker, making it more difficult for magma to reach the surface.

 The lighter-colored highland regions of the moon are composed of anorthosite, a certain kind of igneous rock.
 On Earth, anorthosite is uncommon, except for in the Adirondack Mountains and the Canadian Shield.
 For this reason, people in this part of the world like to fancy that the moon originated from their home turf.